Last updated: March 6th, 2022

 As with any other platform, such as Instagram, Pinterest, or Facebook – there are specific strategies that serve you – and some that don’t.

-Instead of encouraging you toward setting off on a self-exploratory journey to teach yourself, I’m offering a simple guide here.
+Instead of encouraging you to set off on a self-exploratory journey to teach yourself, I’m offering a simple guide here.

 I’m diving into the nitty-gritty on: